-Credit Hrs: 1 This course will provide the student with advanced practical training in the theory room under the direction of a licensed master instructor in various subjects and courses.
+Lecture Hrs: 0 Credit Hrs: 1 In this course the student will guide and teach the learners on the clinic floor under the direction of a licensed master instructor in various subjects and courses.
 The student will practice developing and presenting lesson plans.